GenomicsAotearoa/RNA-seq-workshop/docs/1_background.md

 # RNA-seq Workflow

+!!! info "Objectives"

+    - Develop an understanding of the five stages of the RNA-seq workflow
+    - Develop an awareness of the steps and tools involved in analysing RNA-seq data

 Before beginning an RNA-Seq experiment, you should understand and carefully consider each step of the RNA-Seq workflow: Experimental design, Extraction, Library preparation, Sequencing, and Data analysis.

 <center>